nunofachada/cf4ocl/docs/02_tutorial.md

 ### Host and device buffers

 The goal of the program is to sum two vectors and a constant.
-Let's declare two host vectors with some values, a third host vector which will hold the result, three device buffers and the constant.
+As such, we need to declare three host vectors, two of which will be initialized with some values to sum, and the third one will be used to hold the final result.
+We also need to declare the respective device buffers and the constant.

 ~~~~~~~~~~~~~~~{.c}